Inventory89

 How to calculate safety stock quickly

-When deciding on a safety stock level, you’ll want to consider: average daily sales and the daily average that the product used in work orders (if applicable).
+When you decide on a safety stock level, you’ll want to consider average daily sales and the daily average you use the product in work orders (if applicable).
 Lead time is also essential to safety stock.

 [We’ve also written a more detailed article on safety stock if you’d like to calculate it based on lead-time demand.]